 We include leisurely walks in the Boreal Forest, Taiga, Tundra and coastal ecosystems surrounding Churchill, Manitoba.
 Churchill is located along a migratory path of many birds.
-Here we find a wide variety of habitats ranging from wet & dry tundra to boreal forest, from willow & alder wetlands to freshwater rivers, creeks and ponds.
+Here we find a wide variety of habitats ranging from wet dry tundra to boreal forest, from willow alder wetlands to freshwater rivers, creeks and ponds.
 Also here is the productive Churchill River estuary and the rich marine environments of Hudson's Bay.
-This tour includes full interpretation of the areas natural history, local culture and geology.
+This tour includes interpretation of the areas natural history, local way of life and geology.

 We include a boat trip along ice floes of the Churchill River Estuary looking out for birds and Beluga whales.
-In addition to our birds, possible sightings of wildlife include polar bear, caribou, ringed & bearded seal, red & arctic fox & arctic hare.
-Local naturalists Paul Ratson & Sheldon Olivier have lived and worked extensively on wildlife issues in Churchill.
-Together they have over 45 years of combined experience in birds and wildlife.
+In addition to our birds, possible sightings of wildlife include polar bear, caribou, ringed bearded seal, red arctic fox arctic hare.
+Local naturalists Guide Paul Ratson has worked extensively on wildlife issues in Churchill for over 30 years.

 Includes return airfare from Winnipeg/Churchill

 Morning flight to Churchill.
+7:30 am / 9:30 am (pre-tour night is needed in Winnipeg).
 On arrival you will be met by your local ornithology guide.
 On the way to town we will stop along the coast of Hudson Bay where we will look for shore birds and sea ducks.
 Check-in at the Bear Country Inn.
 Lunch at Gypsy's restaurant.
 We will then walk up the Churchill River shoreline looking for red-throated loon, Parasitic Jaeger, courting terns and other shorebirds.
 Return to town for a short orientation.
 Welcome dinner.
 At 7:00 pm we will visit the Harbour Board ponds by the historic Churchill grain port.
 We will observe a wide variety of shore birds, nesting Arctic terns, various ducks, and look for the elusive Ross's Gull.